 Provisional Advisor and Committee

-A department Graduate Curriculum Committee (GCC) will review the student’s past coursework and determine areas in need of satisfactory preparation in the department’s core areas.
+In cases where a student wishes to use previous coursework to count toward departmental course requirements, a Graduate Curriculum Committee (GCC) will review the student’s past coursework and determine areas in need of satisfactory preparation in the department’s core areas.
 The standing committee is distinct from the student’s temporary committee.
 It consists of the DGS (ex officio) and has broad representation by specialists in the core areas.

 Dissertation Advisor and Committee

 By the end of the third semester, the student must choose an advisor and the advisor must convene an initial meeting of the dissertation committee.
 Dissertation committees will consist of five faculty members, at least one of which will represent the student’s minor field.